 Toilets and showers.
 The Warden will clean and replenish the toilets when possible, but please help out if you can.
 Let the warden know if you find any issues.
 There are two toilet blocks, opened as necessary by the warden.
 Both have two showers per side, one of each side is accessible.
 The showers are free.

 Public Footpath.
 We have a public footpath which goes through the site, marked by yellow topped posts so unfortunately we cannot exclude members of the public passing through.
 We are working with The Golf Club to apply for a diversion.

 Help at site.
 We welcome any help you can give to run the campsite, before, during, after your stay.
 Please email firstname.lastname@example.org or volunteer to the warden.

 How to book.
-Fill in a booking form and email to email@example.com
+Fill in a booking form and and an activity form if required and email to email@example.com